Xanax is a common trade name for Alprazolam – A short-acting benzodiazepine medically used in managing anxiety disorders.

-If you or a loved one are using counterfeit Xanax or abusing a private Xanax prescription, it is essential that you seek immediate addiction help.
+If you or a loved one are using counterfeit Xanax or abusing a private Xanax prescription, you must seek immediate addiction help.
 We cannot stress this enough; far too many lives have already been lost to the misuse of this potent sedative drug.

 What is Xanax & how it works